thoffical/script.thapps.filemote/README.md

 # FileMote

-FileMote is a Kodi addon that allows users to manage files remotely on various platforms, including Android, macOS, Linux, and Windows.
+FileMote is a Kodi addon that allows users to manage files remotely on various platforms, including Android, macOS, Linux, and Windows (does not allow iOS due to a strict system).
 With a simple and intuitive interface, FileMote enables users to connect to their devices and perform file management tasks seamlessly.

 ## Features